 US Immigration will send you a letter informing you that they have scheduled you for your in-person Green Card interview at your local immigration service center.
-The interviewing officer is trained to look for fraudulent marriages.
+The interviewing officer is trained to look for fraudulent marriages also there have been recent reports of ICE detaining green card applicants which you should be aware of.
 If the interviewing officer suspects that your marriage is fraudulent, you and your spouse will be separated, and interviewed with a recorder and video.
 During this interview both you and your spouse will be asked similar questions and if they are answered incorrectly or do not match one another the officer may presume there is fraud in your marriage, if this is the case you will be denied your green card; based on Fraud/misrepresentation, which can mean a permanent bar.
 Therefore, fraud is viewed by US immigration very seriously, there are very severe consequences, namely not obtaining a green card or having delays in obtaining one for years, while you try to correct their presumption of fraud.

 Interviewing officers can view any marriage as fraud, however certain things such as large age differences or multiple past marriages, for example, can raise their suspicion that your marriage is fraudulent, it is really up to the officer on the day adjudicating your green card petition to make the determination.

 You may be called for a fraud interview after your USCIS (form I-485) green card interview.
 You may also be called when you apply to remove the conditions on your green card (I-751) to convert from conditional to permanent.

 You and your spouse will be put in separate rooms and each of you will be asked an identical set of questions.
 Later, the US Immigration officer will compare your answers to see if they match up.
 You may be pushed with questions until one of you makes a mistake, confesses to marriage fraud, or finally convinces the officer(s) that the marriage is real.